Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-There are 10 in the tablet.5-inch SuperAMOLED display with a resolution of 2560x1600 (16:10 aspect ratio), pixel density - 278 ppi.
-As mentioned above, the Samsung Galaxy Tab S6 is the world's first tablet with support for the HDR10 + extended color range standard with support for dynamic metadata for different scenes in the video.
-Unlike Dolby Visual, for the use of which you need to pay royalties, HDR10 + is an open standard that Samsung developed in 2017.
+The tablet has 10 installed.5-inch SuperAMOLED display with a resolution of 2560x1600 (aspect ratio 16:10), pixel density - 278 ppi.
+As mentioned above, the Samsung Galaxy Tab S6 is the world's first tablet to support the HDR10+ color gamut standard with support for dynamic metadata for different scenes in videos.
+Unlike Dolby Visual, which requires a licensing fee to use, HDR10+ is an open standard developed by Samsung in 2017.
 The screen itself is of excellent quality, with decent maximum brightness.
-But PWM has a place to be, it is worth considering.
-When using the tablet, I did not have discomfort, but this is a very individual thing.
-Regular methods of combating flicker (DC Dimming) in the tablet is not provided, except to try third-party applications such as OLED Saver.
+But PWM has its place, it’s worth taking into account.
+I didn’t experience any discomfort when using the tablet, but this is a very individual thing.
+There are no standard methods to combat flicker (DC Dimming) in the tablet, unless you try third-party applications like OLED Saver.

 </ img>